 Fuengirola Andalucia, Spain Travel Guide

-Malaga-Costa del Sol Airport (AGP) serves as the main international airport for the The the Costa del sol region in spain region in spain.
-Located approximately 25 kilometers (15.5 miles) east of Fuengirola, it offers the most direct access.
+Malaga-Costa del Sol Airport (AGP) serves as the main international airport for the The costa Del sol region within spain.
+Found roughly 25 kilometers (15.5 miles) east of Fuengirola, it offers the most direct access.

-Direct flights are widely available from most major European cities.
+Direct flights are widely available from most major Urban centers in europe.
 Connectivity within Europe is strong.
-Direct flights from North America are limited, often requiring a minimum of one connection.
+Direct flights from North America are limited, often requiring at least one connection.

 The Cercanías C-1 Line directly connects Malaga Airport (Terminal 3) to Fuengirola station, a journey of about 35 minutes for ~€3.60.
 Trains run every 20 minutes.